-At the Richard A. Sarner, Esq., we have been providing clients with Connecticut and New York Medicaid information for nearly three decades.
-Mr. Sarner provides guidance to individuals with disabilities and chronic illness that requires continuing medical care, including eligibility for Medicaid.
+I am Richard A. Sarner of Zeldes, Needle & Cooper, P.C., and I have been providing clients with Connecticut and New York Medicaid information for nearly three decades.
+I provide guidance to individuals with disabilities and chronic illness that requires continuing medical care, including eligibility for Medicaid.

-For Connecticut and New York Medicaid information, contact us today to schedule an appointment at our offices in Stamford, Connecticut, or New York City.
+For Connecticut and New York Medicaid information, contact me today to schedule an appointment at my offices in Stamford, Connecticut, or New York City.

 Stamford Medicaid Planning and Application Lawyer

 Eligibility for Medicaid is based on need and subject to income and asset guidelines, which may change annually.
-Attorney Richard A. Sarner has extensive experience with Connecticut and New York Medicaid information; he will explain the rules for eligibility and develop a Medicaid plan to qualify for Medicaid benefits to assist with long-term medical care at home, in assisted living or in a nursing home.
+I have extensive experience with Connecticut and New York Medicaid information; I will explain the rules for eligibility and develop a Medicaid plan to qualify for Medicaid benefits to assist with long-term medical care at home, in assisted living or in a nursing home.

 Several questions may arise when seeking Medicaid benefits: